tinacms/tinacms/.changeset/curvy-poets-smell.md

 '@tinacms/cli': patch
 ---

-Fixed issue where to many saves at one would cause server to crash
+Fixed issue where too many saves at one time would cause server to crash